Antoine Gekiere, MSc student

 (Thomas) Joe Colgan, PhD Student (TCD, 2008-2012)

 Joe studied how parasitism by a castrating parasitic worm, Sphaerularia bombi, impacted gene expression in bumblebee queens.
-He is now doing a post-doc in the Reed lab at University College Cork.
+He is now an assistant professor at the University of Mainz.

 Jim Carolan, Postdoctoral Fellow (TCD, 2009-2010)